 • If you are using instant yeast: In a large mixing bowl, whisk together the flour, salt, sugar, and instant yeast.
 Add the water.
 Mix until the flour is absorbed.

 - Cover bowl with a tea towel or plastic wrap and set aside in a warm spot to rise for at least an hour.
-(If you have the time to let it rise for 1.5 to 2 hours, do so — this will help the second rise go more quickly.)
+(In the winter or if you are letting the bread rise in a cool place, it might take as long as two hours to rise.)
 This is how to create a slightly warm spot for your bread to rise in: Turn the oven on at any temperature (350ºF or so) for one minute, then turn it off.
 Note: Do not allow the oven to get up to 300ºF, for example, and then heat at that setting for 1 minute — this will be too hot.
 Just let the oven preheat for a total of 1 minute — it likely won't get above 300ºF.
 The goal is to just create a slightly warm environment for the bread.
-My mother always covers the dough with a tea towel that she has run under hot water and rung out so it's just damp.

 - Bake for 15 minutes.
 Reduce the heat to 375º and make for 15 to 17 minutes longer.
 Remove from the oven and turn the loaves onto cooling racks.
 If you've greased the bowls well, the loaves should fall right out onto the cooling racks.
 If the loaves look a little pale and soft when you've turned them out onto your cooling racks, place the loaves into the oven (outside of their bowls) and let them bake for about 5 minutes longer.
 Remove from oven and let cool for 10 minutes before cutting.